wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 > Material in draft!

-From a height you can see broader outlines.
+From a height the broader outlines come into view.

 XProc is a data processing technology for digital data.
 While it is an XML-based technology using XML syntax, it can work with many kinds of data, including common text-based formats such as JSON.